-In Fiscal Year 2018-19 the District is implemented a capital plan reserve study to fund future repair and replacement of facility components.
+In Fiscal Year 2018-19 the District implemented a capital plan reserve study to fund future repair and replacement of facility components.
 The capital plan includes an inventory of District facilities, identifying component wear, and age.
 The study looks forward 30 years, projecting expenses, and recommending a funding plan.
-In FY 2008-09 environmental remediation work was completed at the old District headquarters in Thermal, CA which involved paving the whole area with asphalt.
-In ten years this has to be repaved, designated funds have been set aside on an annual basis, to pay for this remediation liability.
-In FY 2019-20 the repaving work will take place.
+In FY 2019-20 environmental remediation work was completed at the old District headquarters in Thermal, CA which involved paving the whole area with asphalt.
+The remediation work is scheduled every ten years, designated funds have been set aside on an annual basis, to pay for this remediation liability.
+In FY 2029-30 the repaving work will take place.